M1VEC/HangMan/README.md

 It will allow the user to guess the film before the start of a new guess

-It could give the user one hint per movie
+It could give the user one hint per movie - complete

-It could keep track of the user's hi-score or leaderboard

 It should be expandable